Bylaws of the MONTGOMERY COUNTY REPUBLICAN EXECUTIVE COMMITTEE 2018-2020

-Regular and statutory meetings shall be called by the Vice Chairman or the Steering Committee.
+Regular and statutory meetings shall be called by the County Chairman or the Steering Committee.
 Special meetings of the Executive Committee may be called by the County Chairman, with the approval of a majority of the Steering Committee.
 Special meetings also may be called by written petition signed by twenty percent (20%) of the total membership of the Executive Committee delivered to the Chairman, the Steering Committee, or to the Secretary at least 14 days before the desired meeting date, or in the event of a stated emergency, two days.
 The purpose and order of business of the meeting must be stated in the call for any statutory, regular or special meeting.

 Section 3.
 Meeting Notice

 Notice of regular and special meetings of the Executive Committee shall be sent to each member of the Executive Committee by mail or e-mail at least 14 days in advance.
 Notice of meetings of standing, special or ad hoc committees shall be given at least 24 hours in advance.